owncloud-archive/documentation/user_manual/pim/calendar.rst

        https://ADDRESS/remote.php/caldav/calendars/test/defaultcalendar

-.. note:: Calendar names are lowercased and the spaces removed.
+.. note:: Calendar names are lowercased and spaces are removed.
 They are not to be URL-encoded
 	  anymore.